AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculationSpring2018draft0.md

 ## Abstract
 Previously, the High G team designed an experimental setup to test the effects of velocity gradient (G) on flocculator performance.
 Specifically the team sought to determine an optimal G value through effluent turbidity results.

-For this semester, the team aspires to continue to conduct experiments to conclude on an optimal G value.
-Additionally, the team seeks to evaluate the use of hydrophobic tubing to minimize headloss, assess whether headloss can be mitigate through a sudden, short increase in pump speed, and overall to determine a relationship between coagulant dose and optimal G. As of now, our team has concluded that hydrophobic tubing does not significantly mitigate headloss.
+For this semester, the team aspires to continue to conduct experiments to determine an optimal G value.
+Additionally, the team seeks to evaluate the use of hydrophobic tubing to minimize headloss, assess whether headloss can be mitigated through a sudden, short increase in pump speed, and to determine a relationship between coagulant dose and optimal G. As of now, the team has concluded that hydrophobic tubing does not significantly mitigate headloss.

 ## Introduction
-Flocculation is the water treatment process in which particles, which have had their charges neutralized through coagulation, are prompted to collide and aggregate with other particles to form flocs.
+Flocculation is a critical component of  the water treatment process in which particles, which have had their charges neutralized through coagulation, are prompted to collide and aggregate with other particles to form flocs.
 The intention is that once these flocs conglomerate, they will settle out due to gravity during sedimentation.
 A driving factor in the formation of these flocs is from particle shear in the flocculator.
-For our specific experimental setup, flocs are solely composed of clay particles and coagulant (PACl).
+For High G's specific experimental setup, flocs are solely composed of clay particles and coagulant (PACl).
 A fraction of the surface of the clay particles is covered in coagulant and when these particles are prompted to collide, a successful collision occurs due to electrostatic attraction: the positively charged coagulant particle neutralizes the negatively charged clay particle.
 The likelihood of such collisions to occur increases when particles scatter around at different velocities, hence a flocculator subjects flow to a specific velocity gradient.

+Last semester, High G Flocculation worked on experimentally determining the ideal G value for flocculator performance by varying G and residence time values through the flocculator while keeping all other variables in the setup constant.
+An overarching goal for this semester is to continue to determine an optimal G value and model a relationship between coagulant dose and optimal G. However, a continuous issue is the pressure build up in the flocculator.
+To mitigate this, the team this semester seeks to evaluate hydrophobic tubing as a potential solution to pressure buildup.

+Although AguaClara plants consistently meet drinking water standards  for  Honduras,  they  do  not  consistently  meet  US  EPA  standards,  thus  improvements in plant design that produce predictable reductions in effluent turbidity will bring the team closer to fulfilling clean water needs in various countries including the US.
+In addition, the optimization of channel size, baffle number, and baffle size can reduce the use of unnecessary material.
+Additionally, alleviating the pressure build up observed in the experimental apparatus will allow for better experimental design and research.

 ## Literature Review and Previous Work

-ROSWELL 123

-*Discuss what is already known about your research area based on both external work and that of past AguaClara Teams.
-Connect your objectives with what is already known and explain what additional contribution you intend to make.
-Make sure to add APA formatted in-text citations.
-If you mention the author(s) in your sentence, you can simply give the year of publication.[(Logan et. al. 1987)](http://www.jstor.org/stable/pdf/25043431.pdf?acceptTC=true)*
+The product of velocity gradient, G, and residence time has been used as a parameter for designing flocculators for many decades.
+The product of these two terms, is often referred to as the collision potential.
+Various other parameters have been shown to affect flocculation since then, including coagulant dose, volume fraction and attachment effciency, O'Melia (1972); Kawamura (1991).
+The High G Flocculation team has attempted to isolate the velocity gradient and residence time as variables affecting flocculation while controlling for all other variables.
+Based on recommendations from Monroe Weber-Shirk, the collision potential is maintained constant at around 20000, since an increase in G corresponded with a reduction in residence time.

+It  is  unclear  whether  floc  formation  in  a  hydraulic flocculator  is dominated  by  inertial  forces,  ie.turbulence,  or viscous shear (Pennock et al., 2016).
+The experimental setup designed by the High G Flocculation  team  only  produces flow  with  Reynolds  numbers  (Re)  less  than  2000,  meaning  that  the effect of turbulence is not observed in these experiments.
+The team could thus isolate the effect of G, i.e.  viscous shear on the process of flocculation.

+Theoretically, it is unclear how changing G might affect the performance of the flocculator in terms of effluent turbidity.
+It is necessary that flocs be large enough to be captured during the sedimentation process.
+However, there is evidence that small flocs do not combine with big flocs, although the exact mechanism for this is not clear (Swetland et al., 2014).
+Research has shown that to an extent, a high G value will produce flocs that are smaller and more dense (Carissimi et al., 2007),allowing them to combine more effectively with other flocs.

 Last semester, the High G team measured the pressure increase through the flocculator of one trial at 300 Hz and 1.4 mg/L coagulant.

 ![PressureDiffFall](https://lh3.googleusercontent.com/jwL4Ie4dEJRwinZ8Ra5fH19Oh3LU96HfDxKeQaJgdw6c-oo9tug3KTeaW5yRvmYDGQZsnpZjN4awtnSPXxvIpqq5s_RD5G-sDRfjLXeYNgtCMXaVerP1MPDI75HBEdND_dXLIadgC7qJoaj9OzIamMFSMMctlAGHcAPJFPnrVaxDOlxYVXlGc8yUOAtvKkiVY-qeBSx5UiDguqQ8TUL_lHi2fEKtRVzUDrEp4qFvQ5kC_Xy3hKx5MsZhwNYmifK-I_ADIQ8lvo5sW_p4AOmnGtPjTavqBSSP6dCHWLZfsivNUsDc9vp3twb1Y5AYqFeXVYtL74PD5ZC218BuwHh-EQBshJj6MGTwY65z6fvF9Tuq91aj7_JdKQq4epose-4ug27mc_RZcMln2wCITVOWmhSnRoQGYYqaXDWuQ4nixmPqkqlJRjOildJ_PFajAcu7RxD7PmBBGMlHvjc030PNiPNEz5FncBsiRT6uZc8N_OaUA-63ZvjH7sTyVCumKh3jR-ityA95S2EDgV2LKX_BoHh3g0Ziy26vHroV0cM2moM_BqPHnZIuywogA72EhTVNbNpFaGPO4uDK1VGr1RUi1uygc17Zb51uoxUm06c=w917-h580-no)
+**Figure 1: Graph of Pressure Difference vs. Time from Fall 2017**

 The pressure throughout the flocculator increased about 12 cm in 10 hours.
 The change in effluent turbidity throughout did not change.
-Prior research from the High Rate Sedimentation research team has indicated that at higher upflow velocity in the sedimentation tank, the floc blanket will decay and the effluent turbidity increases throughout a similar experimental trial, likely from the increase in pressure in the flocculator.
+Prior research from the High Rate Sedimentation team (Galantino, Zarecor, Gonzalez.
+2017)  has indicated that at higher upflow velocity in the sedimentation tank, the floc blanket will decay and the effluent turbidity increases throughout a similar experimental trial, likely from the gradual increase in pressure in the flocculator.

 ![SedTankDecay](https://www.overleaf.com/docs/11173977ftrfnxyhrpyv/atts/67486838)
+**Figure 2: Graph of Effluent Turbidity vs. Time from Fall 2017**

 The above graph shows a decrease in removal efficiency with time in the High Rate Sedimentation team's experiment at 3 mm/s upflow velocity in the sedimentation tank.
-The higher upflow velocity shows a more pronounced difference in removal efficiency compared to High G Flocculation's Fall 2017 experiment where removal efficiency did not decline with time using a sedimentation tank upflow velocity for 2 mm/s.
+The higher upflow velocity shows a more pronounced difference in removal efficiency compared to High G Flocculation's Fall 2017 experiment where removal efficiency did not decline with time using a sedimentation tank upflow velocity of 2 mm/s.

-The High G Flocculation team hypothesizes that coagulant buildup in the flocculator is the main contributor towards the observed increase in pressure different throughout the flocculator.
+The High G Flocculation team hypothesizes that coagulant buildup in the flocculator is the main contributor towards the observed increase in pressure different throughout the flocculator and is currently researching methods to mitigate that pressure increase.

 # Methods